cal-itp/data-infra/.github/README.md

 1. Calling `gcloud composer environments update ...` to update the Composer environment with new (or specific versions of) packages
 2. Copying the `dags` and `plugins` folders to a GCS bucket that Composer reads (this is specified in the Composer Environment)

+## deploy-apps-maps.yml

+This workflow builds a static website from the Svelte app and deploys it to Netlify.

 ## build-*.yml workflows